wordpressPHP/custom-login/readme.txt

 * New: Settings page UI update, now matches your WordPress admin color scheme.
 * New: Extensions installer moved to sparate settings page (hidden).
 * New: Removed version [2.x changelog](http://plugins.svn.wordpress.org/custom-login/tags/2.4/readme.txt).

-== Upgrade Notice ==

-= 3.2 =
-Celebrate 500,000 downloads w/ a FREE extension!
-Update to version 3.2 for more info.

-= 3.0.6 =
-Fixes unable to login to admin site.

-= 3.0.5 =
-Complete rewrite of Custom Login, be sure to run the update script to keep your old settings.